Huegoxaga/notes/python/tools-and-packages.md

 - `imwrite(filename, img)`, save an image to a file
 - video
   - `cap = cv2.VideoCapture(0)`, reading video directly from the webcam
+    - `cv2.VideoCapture(pipeline)` also takes a GStreamer pipepline definition string as an argument for video input
     - One camera will be connected by passing `0` OR `-1`
     - Second camera can be selected by passing `2`
   - `cap = cv2.VideoCapture('LOCATION OF THE VIDEO')`, reading a video from local storage